BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

   .build()
 {% endhighlight %}

-The different parameters for `spark.ml`'s random forests can be found in the [scaladoc](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.ml.classification.RandomForestClassifier).
+The different parameters for spark.ml's random forests can be found in the [scaladoc](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.ml.classification.RandomForestClassifier).

 Next, we need to define an `Evaluator` which, as its name implies, will evaluate